-Instructor starts by writing the words Caring and Hurtful on the board and making a line between them.
-Then, the instructor tells a personal story of a caring and hurtful relationship in their lives and writes key words on the board on each side.
+The instructor starts by writing the words Caring and Hurtful on the board and drawing a line between them.
+Then, the instructor tells a personal story of a caring and hurtful relationship in their lives and writes a key word on the board on each side.
 Encourage students to share what characteristics they think are caring and hurtful.
 Write each on the board.
 Allow students to share stories without getting too personal.
 Acknowledge their feelings by letting them know they have been heard and that you recognize that they have feelings about those experiences.
 Thank them if they shared a personal story.

-CARING HURTFUL Listen without judgement Talk about yourself only Be trustworthy Tells your secrets Ask questions about the other person Doesn't invite you to an event that other friends are invited to Do fun things together- make plans and ask Tease your friends about things they might be them to join uncomfortable about Complement sincerely- let them know why Ask for help without ever being willing to they are important to you give help Pay attention to how they might be feeling.
+CARING HURTFUL Listen without judgement Talk about only yourself Be trustworthy Tell your friends secrets Ask questions about the other person Don't invite some friends are events you invited others to Do fun things together- make plans and ask Tease your friends about things they might be them to join uncomfortable about Complement sincerely- let them know why Ask for help without ever being willing to they are important to you give help Pay attention to how they might be feeling.
 Be jealous of their achievements